Organic chemistry in the first phases of Solar-type protostars: PRESTELLAR CORES: COLD DOES NOT MEAN POOR IN ORGANICS

 \subsection{iCOMs in other prestellar cores}

-The presence of iCOMs is not a prerogative of L1544.
-Although difficult to detect because their lines are weak, both because of the relatively low abundance and gas temperature, a few iCOMs have been detected in several prestellar cores.
-Notably, the survey by \cite{Scibelli2020} towards 31 starless cores, of which many prestellar cores, in the Taurus Molecular Cloud showed that methanol is present in all the targeted prestellar cores and acetaldehyde in 70\% of the sample\footnote{Please note that the survey contains also prestellar cores.}.
-Likewise, \citet{Punanova2022} mapped the methanol emission in the Taurus L1495 filament and found emission associated with seven starless cores.
+The presence of iCOMs is not a prerogative of L1544 .
+Although difficult to detect because their lines are weak, both because of the relatively low abundance and gas temperature, a few iCOMs have been detected in several prestellar cores .
+Notably, the survey by \cite{Scibelli2020} towards 31 starless cores , of which many are prestellar cores in the Taurus Molecular Cloud , showed that methanol is present in all the targeted prestellar cores and acetaldehyde in 70\% of the sample.
+Likewise, \citet{Punanova2022} mapped the methanol emission in the Taurus L1495 filament and found emission associated with seven starless cores .
 Therefore, iCOMs are likely a common product of the cold chemistry.

-As in L1544, the methanol emission in the \cite{Scibelli2020} sources originates in a cold (T$_{\rm ex}$=6--8 K) gas, and the derived column density ($\sim 10^{13}$ cm$^{-2}$) is very similar to that found in L1544 \citep[$\sim 3\times10^{13}$ cm$^{-2}$:][]{Vastel2014}.
-Assuming that acetaldehyde emits in the same gas than methanol, their CH$_3$CHO/CH$_3$OH is 0.02--0.2, with most sources in the middle of the distribution \citep{Scibelli2020}\footnote{However, we emphasize that the error bars are relatively large (because of the few lines detected).}.
-The comparison with the CH$_3$CHO/CH$_3$OH$\sim 0.02$ in L1544 \citep{Vastel2014} would suggests a certain similarity among the prestellar cores, when the uncertainties are taken into account, even though this conclusion needs additional observations to rest on solid basis.
+As in L1544 , the methanol emission in the \cite{Scibelli2020} sources originates in a cold (T = 6--8 K) gas, and the derived column density ($\sim 10^{13}$ cm$^{-2}$) is very similar to that found in L1544 \citep[$\sim 3\times10^{13}$ cm$^{-2}$:][]{Vastel2014}.
+Assuming that acetaldehyde emits in the same gas as methanol, the CH$_3$CHO/CH$_3$OH is 0.02--0.2, with most sources in the middle of the distribution \citep{Scibelli2020}\footnote{However, we emphasize that the error bars are relatively large because of the few lines detected.}.
+The comparison with the CH$_3$CHO/CH$_3$OH$\sim 0.02$ in L1544 \citep{Vastel2014} would suggest a certain similarity among the prestellar cores , when the uncertainties are taken into account, even though this conclusion needs additional observations to rest on a solid basis.

-In a few additional prestellar cores, iCOMs other than methanol and acetaldehyde have been detected.
+In a few additional prestellar cores , iCOMs other than methanol and acetaldehyde have been detected.
 We will briefly describe their cases in the following.